Green Bay, Democrats dispute report that private group took over city's election administration

-The report from the conservative Wisconsin Spotlight that grant money from the Center for Tech and Civic Life — funded largely by Facebook CEO Mark Zuckerberg — led to "Democrat activists infiltrating the November presidential election" resulted in some Republican legislators calling for Green Bay Mayor Eric Genrich's resignation.
+The report from the conservative Wisconsin Spotlight that grant money from the Center for Tech and Civic Life — funded largely by Facebook CEO Mark Zuckerberg — led to “Democrat activists infiltrating the November presidential election” prompted some Republican legislators to call for Green Bay Mayor Eric Genrich’s resignation.

 The city of Green Bay and Democrats, however, say the Wisconsin Spotlight report made “egregious and false accusations” about the integrity of the November election in Green Bay, that the city followed state and federal laws, and that the allegations are “completely without merit.”